 Best Practices for Managing Webhook Data Streams

-SparkPost and SparkPost Enterprise provide webhook data streams of raw event data.
+SparkPost and SparkPost Enterprise provide data streams of raw event data via webhooks.
 There are several points of consideration to take into account in order to ensure you correctly receive the event data.
 This article details how our webhooks function so you can successfully set up your endpoint to consume streamed event data.

-Raw event data is streamed in individual batches that contain up to 100 events.
-Batches are posted at least several times every 30 seconds to 1 minute, even if the number of events is less than 100.
-(Batches may come from multiple servers, so the intervals of data posting may be irregular).
+Raw event data is streamed in individual batches that may vary from 1 to 1000 or more events based on your volume and peak sending rate.
+Batches are posted at least several times every 30 seconds to 1 minute.
+Batches may come from multiple servers, so the intervals of data posting may be irregular.